Serving and ex-Met officers guilty of sending grossly offensive messages - NewsBreak

 Constables William Neville, 34, and Jonathon Cobban, 35, and former Pc Joel Borders, 45, were members of the chat called “Bottle and Stoppers” along with Wayne Couzens.

-Neville was cleared of sending grossly offensive messages but his two colleagues were found guilty on Wednesday following a trial at Westminster Magistrates’ Court in July.
+Neville was cleared of sending grossly offensive messages but his two colleagues were convicted on Wednesday following a trial at Westminster Magistrates’ Court in July.

 Borders and Cobban shared what was claimed to be “banter” about tasering children and people with disabilities on April 5, 2019.